 Students interested in a career in Explosives Engineering must maintain a high degree of academic professionalism.
-Along with strict adherence to professionalism, participants are subject to federal regulations outlined in the Safe Explosives Act and are expected to pass a criminal background check.
+Along with strict adherence to professionalism, participants are subject to federal regulations outlined in the Safe Explosives Act and are expected to pass a background check.
 The goal of the program is to maintain impeccable integrity, uphold the university's reputation and produce knowledgeable, honest and ethical explosives engineers.
 Above all, students are required to gain the necessary work experience to couple with their institutional accomplishments.
 Missouri S&T Admissions provides the university's standards for acceptance into a degree program.

 Photo series from The Discovery Channel's The Detonators showing the use of linear shaped charges to cut a vehicle in half.